Part VIII

 The Serene Center: Stillness in the Dragon’s Fire

 Action from Being: Allow your daily actions to arise from this centered place.
-They become less reactive, more intentional, aligned with your deeper wisdom and values, rather than driven by unintegrated Shadow aspects (Ch 20) or reactive Child patterns (Ch 19).
-Engage fully, authentically, without the frantic energy of the uncentered ego.
-This centered action is possible because the intense, fragmented energies of unintegrated archetypes have been processed and integrated through the work in Part IV.
+They become less reactive and more intentional because they are no longer driven by the unmet needs of the unintegrated Inner Child (Ch 19) or the projected fears of the Shadow (Ch 20).
+You can engage fully and authentically, without the frantic energy of an ego managing unhealed parts.
+This centered action is possible because the fragmented energies of unintegrated archetypes have been processed and integrated through the work in Part IV.

 Integration in Daily Life: Living the Dragon’s Wisdom